How to create an Avalanche proof to use with your eCash node

 4. Next add coins from the Coin Details file you saved previously.
 You will now see the total amount of your coins as well as the tx id and the block height in which it was last mined.

-6. Click Save Proof, Click OK on warning.
-You will see that the master signature is invalid, but all you need to do is click save proof and save it to your memory stick again.
+5. Click Generate proof.
+Click OK on warning.
+You will see that the master signature is invalid, but it’s okay.

 7. After the Proof has been saved, you can delete the wallet and/or wipe the entire offline computer.